torvalds/linux/Documentation/networking/bridge.rst

 STP
 ===

-The STP (Spanning Tree Protocol) implementation in the Linux bridge driver is a critical feature that helps prevent loops and broadcast storms in Ethernet networks by identifying and disabling redundant links.
-In a Linux bridge context, STP is crucial for network stability and availability.
+The STP (Spanning Tree Protocol) implementation in the GNU/Linux bridge driver is a critical feature that helps prevent loops and broadcast storms in Ethernet networks by identifying and disabling redundant links.
+In a GNU/Linux bridge context, STP is crucial for network stability and availability.

 STP is a Layer 2 protocol that operates at the Data Link Layer of the OSI